UHDbits/CTREAKCombo/README.md

 1. Install the latest version of [WPILib](https://github.com/wpilibsuite/allwpilib/releases) and it's built-in version of VS Code.
 2. Clone this repository using your favorite Git client, and open it in VS Code.
 3. Build the project once to make sure that all dependencies have been downloaded.
-4. (Optional) Add the [google-java-format extension](https://marketplace.visualstudio.com/items?itemName=JoseVSeb.google-java-format-for-vs-code) through VS Code's built in extension manager.
+4. (Optional) Add the [google-java-format extension](https://marketplace.visualstudio.com/items?itemName=JoseVSeb.google-java-format-for-vs-code) through VS Code's built-in extension manager.
 5. (Optional) When/if you format code for the first time, make sure you select "Google Java Format for VS Code".
 Or, don't format, and just let spotless handle it when building.
 </details>